 If in addition to your private work you have an employer we recommend discussing their conflict of interest guidelines with them as well.

 The SLP – Private Practice Director on Provincial Council is often a useful resource for responding to questions firstname.lastname@example.org.

-Questions can also be directed to the BCASLPA office where the office administrator will forward the question to the appropriate person.
+Questions can also be directed to the BCASLPA office.

 It can also be helpful to connect with other SLPs in private practice in your area, or with other professionals ((i.e. OT, psychologists) working with similar populations.
 It is equally important to talk to a lawyer and accountant when setting up your practice, and to review your practices regularly as laws can change frequently (i.e. taxation, legal cases, etc.)

 Some SLPs limit their services to a preferred area of practice (niche market).
 The decision to do this depends on many factors such as your areas of interest, your geographical region, the size of your practice, whether you are in sole practice or within a group, your time as an SLP and comfort level in particular areas of practice, etc. Carefully consider whether a niche market is the best fit for your practice.